DataDog/integrations-extras/aerospike/README.md

         aerospike
         -----------
           - instance #0 [OK]
-          - Collected 39 metrics, 0 events & 7 service checks
+          - Collected 269 metrics, 0 events & 1 service checks

 ## Compatibility

-The aerospike check is compatible with all major platforms
+The Aerospike check is compatible with all major platforms and Aerospike Community Edition